k-urtica/tints-and-shades/README.md

 - 🖌 Visual color selection with a color picker
 - 📊 Preview and listing of generated colors
 - 😍 Customizable display options
-- 📋 One-click copy of color codes
+- 📋 One-click copy of color codes (hex / rgb / hsl)
+- 🔄 Switch between hex, rgb, and hsl formats for display and copy
 - 📱 Responsive design for mobile compatibility

 ## 🚀 How to Use